mpv-player/mpv/DOCS/contribute.md

 - Use C99.
 Also freely make use of C99 features if it's appropriate, such as stdbool.h.
 (Except VLA and complex number types.)
-- Don't use GNU-only features.
-In some cases they may be warranted, if they are optional (such as attributes enabling printf-like format string checks).
+- Don't use non-standard language (such as GNU C-only features).
+In some cases they may be warranted, if they are optional (such as attributes enabling printf-like format string checks). "#pragma once" is allowed as an exception.
   But in general, standard C99 should be used.
 - The same applies to libc functions.
 We have to be Windows-compatible too.
 Use functions guaranteed by C99 or POSIX only, unless your use is guarded by a configure check.
+There is some restricted use of C11 (ask on IRC for details).
 - Prefer fusing declaration and initialization, rather than putting declarations on the top of a block.
 Obvious data flow is more important than avoiding mixing declarations and statements, which is just a C90 artifact.